OnlyLys/Leaper/DESIGN-NOTES.md

 ## 0.8.0 -> 0.9.0

-In this update, the extension was rearchitected to be able to handle multiple visible text editors.
+In this update, the extension was rearchitected to be able to perform context switching (i.e. handle multiple visible text editors).

 By that, we mean that a user can now insert a pair into a visible text editor, switch to another visible text editor, come back, and still have the pairs and